-Marta Ferraris is an Italian dancer, teacher, and author based in Berlin.
+Marta Ferraris, she/they, is an Italian Berlin-based dancer, author, teacher, and circus artist.

 QUALIFICATIONS